wecodemore/wpstarter/docs/03-WordPress-Integration.md

 This is why the WP Starter default `wp-config.php` template supports the concept of "sections".

-A section is a portion of the config file delimited with "labels" with braces, for example:
+A section is a portion of the configuration file delimited with "labels" with braces, for example:

 ```php
 CLEAN_UP : {